 What happens next?

-You can find your Unique Taxpayer Reference sooner by logging in to your online personal tax account or using the HMRC app.
-Your UTR will be used to identify you for Self Assessment tax purposes, so you must keep it safe.
+You may be able to find your Unique Taxpayer Reference sooner by logging in to your online personal tax account or using the HMRC app.
+The UTR is used to identify you for Self Assessment tax purposes, so you must keep it safe.

 Sending a Self Assessment tax return as a non-resident UK company owner

-You must send a Self Assessment tax return following the end of any tax year in which you earn untaxed income through your UK limited company.
-Most people do this online, but you can send a paper tax return by post, if you are unable to file online.
+You must send a Self Assessment tax return after the end of any tax year in which you earn untaxed income through your UK limited company.
+As a non-UK resident, you cannot file through HMRC’s online service.
+Instead, you must submit a tax return in one of the following ways:

-The Self Assessment filing deadline for online tax returns is 31 January.
-For paper tax returns, the deadline is 3 months earlier on 31 October.
+The Self Assessment filing deadline for online tax returns (including electronic submissions through software filing) is 31 January.
+The deadline for paper tax returns is three months earlier, on 31 October.

-For example, if you need to declare untaxed income earned in the 2024/25 tax year, you must send your Self Assessment tax return to HMRC by:
+For example, if you need to declare taxable income earned in the 2024-25 tax year, you must deliver your Self Assessment tax return to HMRC by:

 - 31 October 2025 – if sending by post

-Below is a brief overview of the steps required to complete your Self Assessment tax return online.
+Below is a brief overview of the information required to complete your Self Assessment tax return.
+The exact formatting and wording may differ depending on whether you file using software or the paper tax return form.

 - Were you an employee (or director or office holder) or agency worker in the year to 5 April 20XX?